selenashe/ScoNe/README.md

 ## ScoNe-NLI

-ScoNe-NLI contains contrast sets of five examples where entailment relations are impacted by the scope of one or two negations.
-The five splits have 1202 examples each:
+ScoNe-NLI contains contrast sets of six examples where entailment relations are impacted by the scope of one or two negations.
+The six splits have 1202 examples each:

 * `no_negation.csv`: No negation is present.
 * `one_not_scoped.csv`: One negation that does not scope over the relevant lexical item.